-While humanitarian control motivated early interest in children, the actual purpose of many reforms, such as compulsory or required education (see Chapter 10), was to control the children of poor immigrants.
+Whereas humanitarian control motivated early interest in children, the actual purpose of many reforms, such as compulsory or required education, was to control the children of poor immigrants.
 Their swarming, ragged presence on city streets made these youngsters highly visible to a worried and fearful public.
 For the first time, Americans were forced to confront large numbers of children who had no home or who lived an undisciplined existence.
-Thus the new concern for children was paradoxically tied to the fear that many of them threatened the well-being of society.38
+Thus the new concern for children was paradoxically tied to the fear that many of them threatened the well-being of society.

 The fear of children was based on personal experiences.
-In the early nineteenth century, America was in the midst of a massive economic depression.
+In the early 19th century, America was in the midst of a massive economic depression.
 Crime rates soared, and lawlessness spread like wildfire.
-Particularly worrisome was the harassing and assaulting behavior of juvenile gangs (see Chapter 12).
+Particularly worrisome was the harassing and assaulting behavior of juvenile gangs.
 An editorial in a Philadelphia newspaper expressed both fear and outrage over the "new" street gangs:

 A few nights ago, a number of boys assembled on Fifth-street, between Market and Chestnut-streets to divert themselves with firing squibs.
 A gentleman and a servant [were] driving a carriage, with a pair of horses [that] had broken loose.
 The boys [saw this as] a fine opportunity for sport and mischief, and eagerly seized the moment to light a squib and fling it towards the horses.
-Luckily...the beasts were in good hands and, though frightened, were prevented from [running off].
-Had not this been the case, the newspapers might [be reporting] a list of five or six persons killed or wounded.39 pelted citizens with rocks and snowballs-and these were among the least threatening of their behaviors.
-The more serious behaviors of these violent gangs of juveniles included robbing and aggravated assault of innocent citizens.40 Something needed to be done-but what?
+Luckily . . . the beasts were in good hands and, though frightened, were prevented from [running off].
+Had not this been the case, the newspapers might [be reporting] a list of five or six persons killed or wounded.35